 Your tuition supports Prime’s industry-leading instruction staff, excellent student-to-teacher ratio, development of our employer network and ongoing curriculum development.
 Tuition covers instruction and required software.
 Students are responsible for their own transportation, meals and living expenses during the program (though our lunchroom is always stocked with bananas).
 Note that financing need not be finalized when you apply.
 Once accepted into the program, we’ll work with you one-on-one on your best option!

-Having access to a computer you call your own is a critical part of achieving mastery as a software engineer.
+Having access to a computer you call your own is a critical part of achieving mastery as a tech professional.
 To provide a consistent experience we've standardized on Apple laptops (running a current version of OS X).
 If you aren't sure if your computer meets these specifications or want help selecting a laptop for Prime .
 Prime will provide you with an external monitor for use in the classroom.

 We’re proud to partner with the city of Minneapolis, the city of St. Paul, Ramsey County, and Jewish Family and Children’s Service of Minneapolis to bring Prime to diverse Minneapolis and St. Paul residents who would be otherwise unable to afford the program.
 The application process screens and verifies eligibility for student aid (household income must be "very low" based on the CDBG income table).
 Eligible students may receive grants to cover up to 100% of tuition.
 Funds are available on a first come, first served basis so apply today.